 With the advent of cloud technology facilitating online ordering, cloud kitchens suddenly seem like the only logical thing to do to manage high rentals and poor margins.
-Cloud kitchen or digital restaurant is the latest trend that has quickly established itself in the restaurant space as a formidable restaurant format.
+Cloud kitchen in India or digital restaurant is the latest trend that has quickly established itself in the restaurant space as a formidable restaurant format.
 With extreme competition in the restaurant space, high rentals, and rising costs, Cloud Kitchens actually seem like the smarter way to run the restaurant business.

 A cloud kitchen is basically a restaurant kitchen that accepts incoming orders only through online ordering systems and offers no dine-in facility.
 They just have a base kitchen that delivers food to the customers’ doorstep.

 Cloud kitchens can have their own online ordering website and online ordering app, or they can accept orders through the various food delivering platform.
 Since the primary source of revenue for these internet restaurants is through the various food ordering platforms, such as Swiggy, FoodPanda, Zomato, etc, it is important to have a Point of Sales software that accepts orders from multiple sources.
 This would save you the hassle of manually adding and calculating orders from different ordering services at the end of each day.